Ikar700/NIYO_01/README.md

 5. Install the required dependencies:

         pip install poetry
         poetry install

 6. create a .env file in the NIYO folder.

-7. Copy the keys in docs/.env.sample to get the code up and running
+7. Copy the keys in docs/.env.sample then paste into the NIYO/.env

 8. Start the development server:

         python manage.py runserver

 The API will be accessible at `http://localhost:8000/`.